RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 ## Features
 The application includes the following functionalities:
 The systems feature includes:
-1. **Insert City**: Input family data to the system
+1. **Inserting vertices or the cities**: Input city and destination data to the system
-2. **Display City and Destination**: Display family name and data
+2. **Display City and Destination**: Display the cities and distance between them
-3. **Delete Family**:  Delete family name and data
-4. **Search  Family**: Traverse and search for family

 ## Purpose and Impact
 ### Why was this application created?
--**The reason behind the idea is that I had always witnessed people giving surveys or censuses to households.**
+-**The reason in the creation of this system is inspired from google map wherein this will still need the data to be inputted from the user.**
--**That sparked an idea in me to create a system that will lessen the efforts needed to efficiently gather data.**
+-**That sparked an idea in me to create a system that will lessen the efforts needed to efficiently figure out the distance between cities.**
+-**Although it is full of flaws such as misinformation such as alteration of the data, it is still viable to improve.

 ### How does it help the community?
-The **Census Application** benefits both learners and the community by:
+The **Destination Application** benefits both learners and the community by:
 - **Educational Value**: Helping students and beginners understand graph theory and its applications in an interactive way.
 - **Encouraging Connectivity**: Simulating how technology can enhance connections, data gathering, and fostering ideas for real-world applications.

-This application aids the swift gathering and accessing of these data that are crucial for data gathering.

- The reason in the creation of this system is inspired from google map wherein this will still need the data to be inputted from the user.
-This system utilizes a graph data structure where each city added is put on a node and the distance is the weight of the edge per vertice.

-The System features include the following:

-1. Inserting vertices or the cities
-2. Adding the weight of the edges or the distance
-3. Displaying the stored data
+This application creates a efficient user dependent data that can be easily be altered if there are changes in the data.